 Budget travel tips

-- Get of the bus at the Kamikochi Bus Terminal, then pick up a 100 yen map in the Sightseeing Center or download one for free here.
+- Get of the bus at the Kamikochi Bus Terminal, then pick up a 100 yen map in the Sightseeing Center.

 - Try to plan your trip so you don’t stay in Kamikochi, as the hotels can be very expensive.